Va. gov apologizes for appearing in 'racist' yearbook photo of men in blackface, Klan robes

 Breaking News Emails

-Virginia Gov. Ralph Northam apologized Friday for appearing in a racially offensive photo on his medical school yearbook page that featured a picture of men in blackface and Ku Klux Klan robes.
+Virginia Gov. Ralph Northam apologized Friday for appearing in a racially offensive photo on his medical school yearbook page that featured men in blackface and Ku Klux Klan robes.

-"Earlier today, a website published a photograph of me from my 1984 medical school yearbook in a costume that is clearly racist and offensive," Northam said in a statement.
+"Earlier today, a website published a photograph of me from my 1984 medical school yearbook in a costume that is clearly racist and offensive," Northam, a Democrat, said in a statement.
 "I am deeply sorry for the decision I made to appear as I did in this photo and for the hurt that decision caused then and now."

 He added, "This behavior is not in keeping with who I am today and the values I have fought for throughout my career in the military, in medicine and in public service.
 But I want to be clear, I understand how this decision shakes Virginians’ faith in that commitment.